RikkoMatsumatoOfficial/KSDiagnosticsProcess_FAKEDll/README.md

 # KSDiagnosticsProcess_FAKEDll
 It is Fake DLL(KS_Diagnostics_Process.dll) for Some Games as Phasmophobia, HoloEarth, etc...
+Also, This DLL is preventing detecting some Injectors(as Extreme Injector, XENOS, etc)!!!
 So Enjoy to use this DLL!!!

 ## Join To My Discord!!!